A manifestation of order and beauty in nature is called symmetry.

 The theoretical predictions for observables in FCNC decays are even more difficult than for FCCC decays.

-In fact, besides the QCD uncertainties due to the local MEs, in this case also non-local MEs appear.
+In fact, besides the QCD uncertainties due to the local MEs, in this case also non-local MEs appear — i.e. MEs of non-local operators.

-There are several tensions between the SM predictions and the measurements in \(b\,\)-hadron decays observables.
+There are several tensions between SM predictions and measurements in \(b\,\)-hadron decays observables.

-Although their significance has not yet reached 5 standard deviations in a single measurement - the traditionally accepted criteria for a new discovery - they are certainly intriguing and could be a signature of NP.
+Although their significance has not yet reached the 5-standard-deviation threshold in a single measurement — traditionally required for a new discovery — they remain intriguing and could indicate the presence of NP.

 These tensions have been detected in both the FCCC transition \(b\to c\tau\bar\nu\) and the FCNC transition \(b\to s\mu^+\mu^-\).